unrealwork/atsd-use-cases/how-to/shared/trends.md

         style = stroke-width: 2
 ```

-Each of these settings may be modified and new settings may be added based on Charts syntax.
-Additionally, complex transformations may be performed according to this [guide](../../how-to/database/calculated-values), which details common transformations.
-For more information about advanced portal configuration, use this [guide](https://axibase.com/products/axibase-time-series-database/visualization/widgets/portal-settings/).
+Modify these settings or add new settings based on Charts syntax.
+Additionally, perform ad hoc transformations according to the [Calculated Values](../../how-to/database/calculated-values), which details common transformations. which details common transformations.
+For more information about advanced portal configuration, refer to the [Portal Layout Guide](https://axibase.com/products/axibase-time-series-database/visualization/widgets/portal-settings/).

-Likewise, series may be derived from existing data according to this [guide](../../how-to/database/add-calculated-value/README.md), which shows each step from one series to another.
+Likewise, derive new series from existing data according to [Managing Calculated Values](../../how-to/database/add-calculated-value/README.md), which shows each step from one series to another.

-For baselines and thresholds, data may be manually input using the `value = x` setting at the **[series]** level, where `x` is the constant value.
+For baselines and thresholds, manually input data using the `value = x` setting at the **[series]** level, where `x` is a constant value.

-Once you have modified a configuration, click the **Run** button to apply the new settings.
+Once you modify a configuration, click **Run** to apply the new settings.

 ![](./images/run-button.png)